dawanda/jQuery.currency/README.md

 Changing the microformat
 ========================

 If you want, you can set a custom microformat.
 Just call the `jQuery.currency.configure` method with the description of your microformat.
-For example, if your microformat is this:
+For example, if you want your custom microformat to look like this:

 ```html
 <span class="cash">